13 Magical Things to Do in Seville Spain

-Seville is one of our favourite cities to visit in Spain and hopefully this article will make the most of your visit to Seville.
+Seville in the south of Spain is one of our favourite cities to visit in Spain and hopefully this article will make the most of your visit to Seville.
 There are so many things to do in Seville and it is easy to get to from Malaga many will make the drive or even take a train to Seville.
 Seville also happens to be one of the prettiest European cities you can visit.

 Seville is one of the most famous cities in Spain and it is simply packed with things to do.
-The air is scented with oranges and the architecture ranges from the Mudéjar to the renaissance.
-The top things to do in Seville include enjoying dramatic flamenco, delicious tapa, art and festivals you will never forget.
+The air is scented with orange trees and the famous Seville oranges and the architecture ranges from the Mudéjar to the renaissance.
+The top things to do in Seville include enjoying dramatic flamenco, Spanish Food: 43 of the best foods in Spain to enjoy at many tapa bars, art and festivals you will never forget.

 We love Seville for its vibrancy, its beauty and its expansive Spanish history.
 You really should spend at least 48 hours in Seville if you truly want to enjoy this incredible city.
-Seville is one of the best experiences you need to have in Spain
+Seville is one of the best experiences you need to have in Spain.
+Seville is also a fantastic jumping off point for day trips and excursions for the rest of Andalucia.

 Seville made its wealth in medieval times as a trading port.
-With river access to the sea from the Guadalquivir River, Seville provided protection for trading ships, allowing the city to prosper.
-Within the city centre, you will find 3 UNESCO World Heritage sites to learn more about how Seville developed.
+With river access to the sea from the Guadalquivir River, Seville protected trading ships, allowing the city to prosper.
+Within the historic city centre, you will find 3 UNESCO World Heritage sites to learn more about how Seville developed.

 - Things to see in Seville